Myth 1. University is the only way to get a good job.

 Called ‘employability’ or ‘workplace’ skills, these are the skills all employers look for and value in workers.
 They include things like resilience, creativity, innovation, teamwork and problem-solving.

-These are the key traits that will keep young people employed and help them transition from role to role.
+These are the key traits that will keep you employed and help you transition from role to role.

 So, how do you get these skills?